Median-of-k Jumplists and Dangling-Min BSTs: Introduction

 \section{Introduction}

-Jumplists were introduced by \citet{BronnimannCazalsDurand2003} as a simple randomized dictionary implementation that allows to iterate over the stored elements in sorted order in a particularly efficient fashion.
-Furthermore, the search of any specific element is possible in logarithmic time.
-The core idea is to augment a sorted (singly-)linked listed with additional shortcut pointers, the so-called \emph{jump pointers}, to allow efficient access to all elements in the list.
-To obtain a binary-search-like behavior, a well-nested structure is required, \ie, jump-pointers may not cross each other. \wref{fig:typical-jumplist-n30-k1-w2} shows an exemplary jumplist.
+Jumplists were introduced by Brönnimann, Cazals, and Durand~\cite{BronnimannCazalsDurand2003} as a simple randomized comparison-based dictionary implementation.
+They allow iteration over the stored elements in \emph{sorted} order and supports queries and updates in expected logarithmic time.
+The core is a sorted (\mbox{singly-})\,linked listed augmented with \emph{jump pointers}, \ie, shortcuts that speed up searches.
+Jump-pointers are required to be well-nested, \ie, they may not cross.
+This allows binary-search-like navigation. \wref{fig:typical-jumplist-n30-k1-w2} shows an exemplary jumplist; a detailed definition is deferred to~\wref{sec:jumplist-definitions}.

-Following the underlying linked-list pointers, iteration in sorted order is as efficient as it can be.
-Efficient search requires a favorable configuration of the jump pointers.
-However, we need a rule for choosing their targets that also allows to efficiently keep the jumplist in a favorable state when elements are inserted or deleted. \Citet{BronnimannCazalsDurand2003} proposed a randomized version, where jump pointers are set (from left to right) such that they invariably have a uniform distribution over all subsequent elements up to the first one that is already the target of another jump pointer.
-Accordingly, the outermost jump pointer, stored in the node of the smallest key, has the same probability to point to any element in the list, thereby dividing the list into two parts (called next- and jump-sublist).
-Since pointers may not cross, these parts are independent, and we require the same uniform distribution recursively in the two sublists.
+If all jump pointers point to the middle of their sublist, we obtain perfect binary search, but we need a rule that is also efficiently maintainable upon insertions and deletions.
+Brönnimann, Cazals, and Durand~\cite{BronnimannCazalsDurand2003} proposed a \emph{randomized} solution: jump pointers invariably have a uniform distribution over their sublist, \ie, the first jump pointer equally likely points to any element and thereby divides the list in two parts, the next- and jump-sublists.
+Both follow the same rule recursively; since pointers may not cross, they can do so independently.

-In this note we generalize jumplists to use a more balanced distribution, where each jump pointer points to a median of a small sample of $k$ elements of its sublist, instead of a single uniformly chosen one.
-(The original jumplists correspond to setting $k=1$.)
-In both cases it is essential that insert and delete operations keep the probability distribution invariant, \ie, after a modification the distribution of jump pointers has to be the same as if all pointers were drawn from scratch.
-Building on the algorithms from \citeauthor{BronnimannCazalsDurand2003} we present such insertion and deletion algorithms for median-of-$k$ jumplists.
+In this article, we generalize jumplists to use a more balanced distribution: each jump pointer points to the \emph{median of a small sample of $k$ elements} of its sublist.
+(The original jumplists correspond to $k=1$.)
+Building on the algorithms from~\cite{BronnimannCazalsDurand2003} we present $\Oh(\log n)$ expected-time insertion and deletion algorithms for median-of-$k$ jumplists that maintain this more balanced distribution.
+Here $n$ counts the number of keys currently stored.
+A larger $k$ balances the structure more rigidly which improves searches, but makes the cleanup after updates more expensive.
+Our main contribution is an analysis of median-of-$k$ jumplists that precisely quantifies the influence of $k$ on searches, insertions and deletions.